 Scammers ramp up activity as tax deadline approaches

-Amy Nofziger, a fraud expert for AARP, says people should be on the lookout for these scams, because the imposters, "know that we're stressed and that it's going to be easy manipulating us."
+Amy Nofziger, a fraud expert for AARP, says people should be on the lookout for these scams, because the impostors, "know that we're stressed and that it's going to be easy manipulating us."

 Would-be victims receive a phone call, text message or email claiming to be from the IRS, saying back taxes are owed or there's a problem with a return.